openstack/kolla-ansible/doc/image-building.rst

 In CentOS, uncomment ``INSECURE_REGISTRY`` and set ``INSECURE_REGISTRY`` to ``--insecure-registry 172.22.2.81:4000`` in ``/etc/sysconfig/docker``.

-And restart the docker service.
+And restart the Docker service.

 To build and push images to local registry, use the following command::